 e) Professional recognition

-I incorporate the Roycroft logo along with my initials and the year on very special pieces in my Metallic Collection.
+I incorporate the Roycroft logo along with my initials on very special pieces in my Metallic Collection.
 Each piece is an original design, wheelthrown, and handcarved--one of a kind.